sjdv1982/rprod/manual.md

 Add an include (-i) option to inject additional files not part of the command.
 You can do -il to specify -l for those files, -ilx for -lx, etc.

+NOTE: isn't "include" YAGNI??
+Would make sense in an rprod file.
+But then, might as well add it to argdict.
+Unless... a script has an rprodfile AND a command line interface!
+/NOTE

+NOTE
+In dummy configuration, workspace mode still requires rprod to do work, reading the rprodfile and synthesizing a new bash command /NOTE

 ## Result read modes

 - Read from stdout (default in command mode)